-To make this script work, you need to get your account token from the cloud app and add it as a variable.
-The Azure Pipeline command will pass your account token to the Docker instance as the K6_CLOUD_TOKEN environment variable, and k6 will read it to authenticate you to the k6 Cloud automatically.
+To make this script work, you need to get your account token from Grafana Cloud k6 and add it as a variable.
+The Azure Pipeline command will pass your account token to the Docker instance as the K6_CLOUD_TOKEN environment variable, and k6 will read it to authenticate you to Grafana Cloud k6 automatically.

 By default, the cloud service will run the test from N. Virginia (Ashburn).
 But, we will add some extra code to our previous script to select another load zone: